github/codeql-action/CONTRIBUTING.md

 ## Keeping the PR checks up to date (admin access required)

 Since the `codeql-action` runs most of its testing through individual Actions workflows, there are over two hundred jobs that need to pass in order for a PR to turn green.
-You can regenerate the checks automatically by running the [update-required-checks.sh](.github/workflows/script/update-required-checks.sh) script:
+You can regenerate the required checks automatically by running the [update-required-checks.sh](.github/workflows/script/update-required-checks.sh) script:

 1. By default, this script retrieves the checks from the latest SHA on `main`, so make sure that your `main` branch is up to date.
 2. Run the script.
 If there's a reason to, you can pass in a different SHA as a CLI argument.
-3. After running, go to the [branch protection rules settings page](https://github.com/github/codeql-action/settings/branches) and validate that the rules for `main`, `v1`, and `v2` have been updated.
+3. After running, go to the [branch protection rules settings page](https://github.com/github/codeql-action/settings/branches) and validate that the rules for `main`, `v2`, and `v2` have been updated.

+Note that the `update-required-checks.sh` script should be updated when there are new diversions between the checks on different release branches.

 ## Deprecating a CodeQL version (write access required)